Lorehouse/widsith/writing-progress/Writing Drafting.md

 A digital edition does not have page constraints.
 The poem can easily be displayed entirely on one page with no flipping or turn.
 Hyperlinks mean that one can switch from text to notes without hunting for line numbers.
 This is a feature that many ebook readers have used to great effect, while still maintaining similar sensations to that of print media.
 An ebook, however, chooses to be held to the constraints of a book with only minor convenience additions to provide a familiar experience to a reader.
 A truly digital edition does not need to bother with that sense of familiarity.
 As digital libraries have grown and evolved, they have been able to shake off the lingering habits of print media and embrace more fully the potential of the digital medium.

-While this edition does not, due to time constraints, display the wide capabilities of digital editions as much as I should like, the ability to experience the poem, with its modern alignment, as a single monolith, as well as the ability to read it with notes on each individual lines, does to an extent demonstrate the ability.
-Additionally, there exists a single glossary page and a single named-entities glossary page to recreate the experience of that section of a text at the back of the book.
-They can, however, be accessed by hyperlink now, and the search bar enables rapid locating of the desired word or entity.

-### References and other digital libraries
+### References and other digital libraries (500 words)

-@@@
+There are thousands of fantastic digital libraries and reading environments in various states of development.
+For projects focused on the Medieval period, the Medieval Academy of America

+@Early English laws (completed)
+@Digital Bodleian
+@Menota
+@Old English Poetry in Facsimile
+@Electronic Beowulf
+@Perseus Scaife
 ### XML and tagging
 How does a digital edition come into being, then?
 The answer to this question obviously varies greatly from text to text, but the process for this Widsith began with finding a few authoritative versions of the poem, as well as comparison with the manuscript.
 Scans of the manuscript are available at both the Old English Poetry in Facsimile project, as well as the University of Exeter Digital Humanities lab.
 It was not my goal to produce a facsimile edition from the manuscript, so I only used the scans for reference as I built my own edition and did not work directly from them for extensive periods.
 I also gathered Chambers's, Malone's, and the Anglo-Saxon Poetic Record's.
 From here I did a light markup of each in XML (eXtensible Markup Language) for ease of alignment and comparison.

 XML is the foundation of most digital editions, as it allows the writer to add machine-readable tags and then write scripts in a programming language (mine is Python) to do large-scale work on the text that would be onerous to do manually.
 A sample below shows the markup on my own edition of Widsith.

-### Display choices and flexibility
+### Display choices and flexibility (500 words)

-@@@
+While this edition does not, due to time constraints, display the wide capabilities of digital editions as much as I should like, the ability to experience the poem, with its modern alignment, as a single monolith, as well as the ability to read it with notes on each individual lines, does to an extent demonstrate the ability.
+Additionally, there exists a single glossary page and a single named-entities glossary page to recreate the experience of that section of a text at the back of the book.
+They can, however, be accessed by hyperlink now, and the search bar enables rapid locating of the desired word or entity.

-### Code and HTML generation
+### Code and HTML generation (250 words)
-@@@
+@@@ What's in the repo and what the pipeline was

 ## The Future
 In thinking about the possibilities for this digital edition, it was critical to look into the existing digital libraries, which are plentiful, to understand both what was possible and what was important.
 The key decision was from the beginning identifying the audience that might benefit most from this edition.
 One of the issues facing digital editions is that, as Rasmussen describes, "it is possible that these changes have been driven less by the concrete use of new media than by assumptions about their potential" (120). **@@@Question for Dr. Crane about usage vs possibilities.** The ability to consult with Dr. Gregory Crane of Tufts University and creator of the Perseus Digital Library, one of most well-established and respected digital libraries in existence, was invaluable in discerning and prioritizing.
 In considering Rasmussen's three categories of reader roles, reader, user and co-worker, as applied to digital scholarly editions, I had to consider what sort of reader, user, or co-worker would join me on this endeavor.